kindaboringkvg/custom-keylogger/README.md

   - `clean_log(file_path)`: Cleans the log file by removing unnecessary key strokes.
   - `start()`: Starts the keylogger and listens for key presses.

+## Things to Remember

+- When you run the `clickme.exe` file, it will operate in the background without showing any visible indication.
+It will appear in the task manager.
+- The keylogger will not capture the password if the user switches accounts or locks the screen.
+However, it will continue to run in the background when the user logs back in.

 ## Contributing

 Feel free to contribute to the project by submitting issues, suggestions, or pull requests.